 - Consider all available options for financial assistance.
 Physicians who see Medicare patients should have received two stimulus payments (those who do not see Medicare patients were eligible to receive only the second stimulus amount), but many have found the combined total to be inadequate — in the range of one payroll cycle or less.
 The federal Payment Protection Program is another vehicle for payroll support for medical practices, although some businesses have had difficulty obtaining these loans.
 Medicare and some other payers have offered cash advances, which provide short-term relief but reduce future cash flow during the repayment period.
 For many practices this period will begin in August, leading to financial difficulties if they do not adhere to a tight budget.
 Practices that do not already have a relationship with their banker and a credit line in place should be looking at doing so now.

 Family medicine and other primary care specialties have been undervalued and under reimbursed for years in this country, and our current visit-based, fee-for-service payment system does not provide steady financial support to care for a patient population.
 The current strain will require both skilled navigation by practice owners and managers, and strong advocacy from the organizations that represent us.
 In the process of struggling to pay expenses and do the work, many practices may fold unless payers make rapid shifts toward value-based care.

 — Sumana Reddy, MD, FAAFP, Acacia Family Medical Group, Salinas, Calif.

 We hope you find these tips helpful.
-Please reach out to me any time with any questions about how Quadax can help you maximize your finances.
+Please reach out any time with questions about how Quadax can help you maximize your finances.